MobileTeleSystems/RecTools/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Optimization

 ## How Has This Been Tested?
+Before submitting a PR, please check yourself against the following list.
+It would save us quite a lot of time.
+- Have you read the contribution guide?
+- Have you updated the relevant docstrings?
+We're using Numpy format, please double-check yourself
+- Does your change require any new tests?
+- Have you updated the changelog file?

 <!--
 Should you feel your tests need an explanation or clarification, please put your description here.
-Otherwise feel free to remove this section
+Otherwise feel free to remove this section.
 -->